NowhereLabs/Whisper-Server.cpp/README.md

   --convert,                     [false  ] Convert audio to WAV, requires ffmpeg on the server
 ```

-> [!WARNING] > **Do not run the server example with administrative privileges and ensure it's operated in a sandbox environment, especially since it involves risky operations like accepting user file uploads and using ffmpeg for format conversions.
+> [!WARNING] > **Do not run the server with administrative privileges and ensure it's operated in a sandbox environment, especially since it involves risky operations.
 Always validate and sanitize inputs to guard against potential security threats.**